minhanhkhuat/minhanh.intern.focusbear/Kanban-Workflow.md

     2. Improving workflows with Kanban principles
     - Visualised the invisible: map out every single step of your real-world process.
 If code reviews take a long time, don't hide them in "In progress", give them their own column.
     - Focus on flow, not busyness: optimise how fast a card crosses the board.
 If cards stall in "blocked", schedule. brief daily check in to clear roadblocks
-    - Manage the work, not the people: Let the board tell the story of the project's health, removing micro-management out of the daily routi
+    - Manage the work, not the people: Let the board tell the story of the project's health, removing micro-management out of the daily routine.

+## Tasks